Clinics & Services

 Contraceptive Services and Family Planning

 Whilst some degree of upset and unhappiness is a natural part of life there are occasions when some specialist input can be of value, and we have a variety of counselling staff attached to the practice.
 They take referrals from the doctors, and cover areas such as anxiety, depression, bereavement and phobias.
-We have a dedicated counsellor for younger people, and our in–house team can refer on to other local services.

 Dr Thorman with Sister Lyca Downing and Lisa Buttery run the practice diabetic programme.
 This aims to provide full diabetic care for uncomplicated diabetics on diet and/or tablets, together with shared care for diabetics with complications or those requiring insulin.
 Full diabetic care means good day–to–day control of blood glucose and annual screening for complications.
 If you are diabetic or think you might be, and are not yet in the practice programme, please make yourself known to Sister Buttery or Sister Downing